 - Gender studies

 Typically, master’s programs with a focus in rhetoric and composition are designed for students who plan on continuing their studies at the Ph.D. level and eventually teach writing at a postsecondary institution, as well as those looking to become writing center directors or transition into another professional career that involves coaching others in the writing process.
-Some examples of schools that offer a Master of Arts in English with a specialization in rhetoric include:

 Note: MastersinCommunications.com classifies master’s in communication programs with a focus in rhetoric and/or rhetorical studies under communication studies.
 Please visit our Master’s in Communication Studies page for a comprehensive list of these programs.

 Master of Arts in English with a Focus in Writing